JayaniLakshika/paper-quollr/paper-quollr.md

 </div>

+What can I see in high-D?

+- Four clusters that are really close

+What can I see in 2D layout?

+- Several clusters (more that what see in high-D)

+What can learn from the model?

+- There are four clusters, but not as the same cluster what data shows.
+In 2D, the two of actual clusters (high-D clusters) are really close.
+Also, one of the big high-D cluster is separated to two sub clusters.

 # Discussion

 This paper presents the R package `quollr` to develop a way to take the fitted model, as represented by the positions of points in 2D, and turn it into a high-dimensional wireframe to overlay on the data, viewing it with a tour.